How Loretta Lynn, country music and a rural Republican tide changed U.S. politics

 If the Woodstock Nation opposed the Vietnam War while backing civil rights and radical lifestyles, the Nashville sound was in tune with traditional American social norms.
 Country music artists seemed to be circling the wagons in defense of America as they – and their fans – remembered it.

-And Republican candidates since then have striven to identify themselves with the country artists' sense of hearkening to heritage, to the way things were.
+No surprise then that so many Republican candidates since then have identified themselves with country artists who hearken to heritage, to the way things were.
 Reagan had buttons that said "Let's Make America Great Again" long before Trump shortened the motto and put it on a hat.

 If Bush Sr. was an unlikely hero of the countryside, Trump was even more so.
 Trump did not have even ephemeral connections to country life or country music, but he forged a bond of affinity with those who did.